A common concern

 should do is read.
 This is because it's the most

-effective way to learn the subject and will best
+effective way to learn the subject and will best present new

-all contain key elements of the nihilistic
+contain key elements of the nihilistic mindset.
+I suggest

-order in reading mostly because it follows a
+following the numerical sequence for reading, mostly because it follows a

-general historical progression but the order you
+general historical progression, but the order you

 follow is really a matter of your convenience.